AbuGhazalAA/OpenMC-Studio/README.md

 # OpenMC Studio

-> **A modern Integrated Development Environment (IDE) for OpenMC Monte Carlo simulations.**
+> **A modern Integrated Development Environment (IDE) for building, running, and visualizing OpenMC Monte Carlo simulations.**

-**OpenMC Studio** is a graphical Integrated Development Environment (IDE) built to simplify reactor physics modeling, radiation transport simulations, shielding analysis, criticality calculations, and result visualization using the **OpenMC** Monte Carlo code.
+**OpenMC Studio** is a graphical Integrated Development Environment (IDE) built to simplify reactor physics modeling, radiation transport simulations, shielding analysis, criticality calculations, and radiation-detector simulation using the **OpenMC** Monte Carlo code.
+Visualization is central to the tool: geometry, particle behavior, and results are all inspectable directly inside the application rather than through separate external scripts.

 Developed by **Dr. Ayman Abu Ghazal**, OpenMC Studio combines an intuitive graphical interface with the flexibility of the OpenMC Python API, allowing users to create, edit, visualize, execute, and analyze OpenMC models within a single application.